Peter BaberSee other caravan reviews written by Peter Baber

 This family-friendly, superbly comfortable six-berth is designed to feel just like your home away from home.
 Our test team scrutinises its every detail.

-Lunar was clearly becoming much more confident at producing 8ft-wide vans until its untimely halt in production while the company seeks a buyer.
+Lunar is clearly becoming much more confident at producing 8ft-wide vans.

 The company's luxurious Alaria brand only went 8ft wide in its second season, and when, following adjustments to its assembly line, the firm decided to introduce wider vans further down the market too, its first attempt, the Lunar Quasar 686, had considerable redesigns.

 The 686's sibling, the 696, is a twin-axle with six berths.
-It wowed lots of people on its debut at the NEC show in February and, despite Lunar's current difficulties, there are still plenty of Quasar 696s out there to purchase.
+It wowed lots of people on its debut at the NEC show in February.
 We popped over to Leisure Sales in Cheshire to have a good look at it away from the show crowds.